strangergwenn/UnrealUpdater/README.md

 Features :

- - game download and updating
+ - game download, verification, and updating
- - consistency checking
  - installation of dependencies
- - download from anonymous FTP, with support for anonyous password
+ - download through FTP with anonymous or password-protected user

 User-side configuration files
 --------